Main Content start here

 Gas Type Insights

 Based on gas type, in the India medical gases market, pure gases hold a dominant position over gas mixtures.
 This is primarily due to the widespread and consistent demand for pure oxygen across various levels of healthcare, from primary care centers to advanced tertiary hospitals.
 Oxygen is essential for a wide range of medical applications including surgery, emergency care, intensive care units, and chronic respiratory therapy.
-Its critical role in life-saving interventions ensures continuous and large-scale usage.
+Its critical role in life-saving interventions ensures its continued and widespread use.
 Pure nitrous oxide and medical air also contribute significantly to this segment, commonly used in anesthesia and ventilatory support.
 These gases are integral to daily hospital operations, which makes their supply and storage a top priority for healthcare providers.
 Gas mixtures, while important, are more specialized and used in specific clinical scenarios such as neonatal care, lung function testing, or certain types of anesthesia.
-Their demand tends to be more situational and limited compared to pure gases.
-The consistent usage, broader applications, and necessity of pure gases in both routine and critical medical procedures give them a stronger and more stable presence in the Indian medical gases market.
+Their demand tends to be more situational and limited than that of pure gases.
+The consistent use, broader applications, and the necessity of pure gases in both routine and critical medical procedures give them a stronger, more stable presence in the Indian medical gases market.

 Application Insights